top of page

 3. Power Needed For Common Appliances

-The goal here is to power more appliances with free energy from the sun instead of with utility electricity made from fossil fuel.
-In talking with customers, it helps to show charts and infographics so that they can better understand the effect that future purchases will have on their energy production and needs.
+The goal is to power more appliances with free solar energy instead of utility electricity made from fossil fuel.
+When talking with customers to determine how many solar panels they need, it helps to show charts and infographics so that they can better understand the effect that future purchases will have on their energy production and needs.

 In addition, many customers can also make energy efficiency improvements throughout their homes.
 Swapping out incandescent lightbulbs with LEDs, for example, helps to reduce electricity consumption.
 And this allows you to install a slightly smaller solar panel system to cover that homeowner’s energy needs.